Olaw2jr/oscar-wp/README.md

-wedesign
+WeDesign
 ========

-A WordPress theme that was created for me...
+A WordPress theme that was created for me by me...